 Skillset Environment Senior Manager Ashley Bland has welcomed the ACCC report and the positive change it can make to our regional communities.

 The ACCC report has highlighted that the electricity and energy market can be confusing and difficult for businesses and individuals to get a fair deal.
 Skillset Environment offers a number of services to help organisations and individuals make informed decisions when it comes to reducing energy usage.
+Skillset Environment even goes one step further by providing recommendations that do not require buying any energy at all.

 Mr. Bland said, “Skillset Environment completes detailed Renewable Energy Action Plans for local governments and businesses.
 We also complete home and business energy assessments that provide independent advice for improving energy and water usage.
 Throughout the analysis phase of residential and organisational projects, we have been watching the energy market and can see where the relationship between supply, demand, and price has broken down.”